qtgql/qtgql/docs/tutorials/countries.md

-This Tutorial will walk you threw creating a Qt project using qtgql from ground up.
+This Tutorial will walk you threw creating a Qt project using QtGQL from ground up.